Will Cat Siblings Mate?

 While there are many advantages to breeding cats with other cats, there are also many disadvantages.
 For one, inbreeding can cause health problems.
 This is because cats with similar DNA can have genetic diseases and immune deficiencies.
 They also are more likely to have congenital abnormalities.
 Also, the inbreeding may result in a litter that does not survive.

-See also 11 Foods Cats Can't Eat
+See also Can Cats Eat Salami?

 There are no hard and fast rules for cat siblings mate, and the relationship is not always a smooth one.
 However, it is a good idea to keep your littermates together as they grow older.
 This will prevent your cat from being alone in a stressful situation and help them get along.
 In addition, kittens that have been neutered or spayed will have less chances of developing sexual problems.